1. WHEN YOUR CONTRACT STARTS

 2. WHEN ENERGY SUPPLY STARTS

 2.3.
-We’re not responsible for any outstanding balances with your old supplier.
+We’re not responsible for any outstanding balances or exit fees with your old supplier.

 2.4.
 You must use the meter provided unless agreed with us in writing in advance.
 Usually this meter is already installed in your property.
 If we need to replace your meter, we may also need to adjust your plan – but we’ll advise you of any changes at least 30 days in advance.